 The next day we anchored off an island to swim and after a nap in the sun woke to discover our engine wouldn't start, at which time the anchor was on the way up and our boat drifting swiftly toward the beach.
 What followed was a period of panic and an awkward moment when more Italians tried to block our yacht from the shore with their rubber boat.
 At some point Kate told me to put up the sails, which I yelled up to the other girls at the bow and together we got the job done.
 Thank God the wind played ball.
 We would later learn sailing off an anchor is not a simple manoeuvre, so, naturally, a fair bit of backslapping went down that evening once we made it to Nidri on Lefkada.

 Back at the yacht base in Sivota for our final night we felt an immense sense of satisfaction, as well as sadness that it was almost over.
 Various elements had come together to render it a brilliant holiday.
 Our four personalities meshed well in close quarters with everyone adding value in their own way.
 Maria the little Swede brought boundless enthusiasm to every evening.
 Imogen soothed heads with cups of tea each morning while Kate entertained us with her romance and captained the boat like a boss.

 Being on the yacht away from ordinary life provided the space to find clarity, and three out of four of us returned home to New Zealand to make major life decisions involving relationships and careers.
 A vacation with form and function . . .

 I am, however, 100 per cent okay with the trip being surpassed by another blinder — willing it to happen in fact.
 So, good people, pour me a glass of pink wine and let's start plotting.

-Getting there: Qatar Airways flies from Auckland to Athens, via Doha.
+flies from Auckland to Athens, via Doha.